BarqTeam/WRO_Future_Engineers/README.md

 Due to the high power and torque of the servo, it couldn't stay securely in place and kept shifting, which compromised the stability of the steering system.
 As a result, we decided to move on to our next plan: building a new chassis from scratch.

+## 4. Programming Challenges
+##Detecting Turns and Direction
+In the WRO Future Engineers competition, the car's direction isn't fixed—it can move either clockwise or counterclockwise, adding complexity to navigation.
+This unpredictability is particularly challenging when the car needs to execute precise U-turns at specific points on the track.

+# First Solution: Using the TCS3200 Color Sensor
+* Color Detection: We initially programmed the TCS3200 sensor to identify specific colors on the track.
+An orange line signaled that the car should turn clockwise, while a blue line indicated a counterclockwise turn.

+* Controlled Turning: Upon detecting a color, the car was instructed to turn at a specific angle.
+This angle was precisely controlled using an Inertial Measurement Unit (IMU), ensuring the car made accurate and consistent turns, regardless of external factors like speed or track conditions.

+*Code Implementation: The process was automated through predefined functions such as detectOrangeLine and detectBlueLine, which triggered the appropriate turning actions based on the color detected.

+This approach provided a straightforward method for determining the car's direction based on visual cues from the track, with the IMU ensuring precise turning control.
+However, this solution proved suboptimal due to the car's high speed and the limitations of the TCS3200, which was not the best choice for color detection in this context.